Selling Merchant Processing Services is a Great Career for Independent Sales People: This is Why…

 Excellent Earning Potential:

-Working as a merchant account reseller means that you have an uncapped earning potential.
-You can sell as many merchant services ISO programs as you can and earn based on that.
+Working as a independent agent means that you have an uncapped earning potential.
+You can sell as many merchant accounts as you can and earn based on that.
 So there is no more fixed monthly income to rely on even though you are putting more effort than required.

 Plus, as you bring more and more merchants onboard, your residual income will start to increase, and this means that you will no longer have to worry about bringing sales to pay your bill.
 You will have a stable stream of income coming in already, and you can then work on expanding your business and exploring more merchant industries to target.